fluidware/fluidsurveys-docs/chapters/Analyze/reports.rst

 Pie Chart
 =========

-A familiar sight to any user of Reports, is that infamous circular chart divided into sectors, each whose length (consequently its central angle and area) is proportional to the quanity it represents, otherwise known as the Pie Chart.
+A familiar sight to any user of Reports, is that infamous circular chart divided into sectors, each whose length (consequently its central angle and area) is proportional to the quantity it represents, otherwise known as the Pie Chart.
 The Chart item is perfect for forcing 1 question, short in length, but powerful in information, to be displayed in a colourful pie format.

 .. figure:: ../../resources/analyze/pie_chart_type.png
 	:scale: 70%